Jangsoodlor/JPG-to-PDF-with-CLI/README.md

 # Disclaimer
-**This project have a mild case of being discontinued (at least for the forseeable future)** .
+~~**This project have a mild case of being discontinued (at least for the forseeable future)** .
 As it's currently inhabited by a lot of bugs.
-I strongly advice you to use version 3.3.0 because 3.4.0 is just a mess as far as I can recall.
+I strongly advice you to use version 3.3.0 because 3.4.0 is just a mess as far as I can recall.~~
+**Go use version 3.5.0**

 Does your teacher requires you to submit your assignment in PDF but you have to work with pen and paper?
 Well, this tool is made for YOU!